taylwang/portfolio/README.md

 ## Left Ventricle Identification in Echocardiograms
 An algorithm that identifies the left ventricle in echocardiograms to assist cardiac sonographers in diagnosing heart diseases.
 The pipeline consists of four main stages: image denoising and contrast enhancement, component segmentation via watershed analysis, heuristic component merging, and ventricle identification through a weighted centroid, area, and shape error metric.
 The following paper details the algorithm in depth and showcases its output.

 Contribution - The left ventricle identification algorithm was designed by me (Taylor Wang).
 The mitral valve leaflet identification algorithm was designed by my classmate Julian Conigliaro.
-The paper was revised by my classmate Cooper Xie.
+The paper were revised by my classmates Cooper Xie and Ara Beigi.
 [Read the paper (PDF)](documents/left_ventricle_identification_algorithm.pdf)

 ## Energy Harvesting with a Piezoelectric Material Situated on an Oscillating Cantilever